dchest/blake2s-js/README.md

 BLAKE2 is a fast and secure cryptographic hash function.

-This is a pure JavaScript implementation of its BLAKE2s flavor (currently without tree mode support).
+This is a pure JavaScript public domain implementation of its BLAKE2s flavor (currently without tree mode support).

 * [BLAKE2s-js Demo](https://dchest.github.io/blake2s-js/)